-Here at Convergence Labs, we’re excited to witness the increased adoption of realtime collaboration in software across the entire industry.
-This has given rise to a whole suite of technology solutions to help developers get their needs met, no matter the size and scale of their applications.
+Here at Convergence Labs, we’re excited to partipate in the increased adoption of realtime collaboration (RTC) in software across every industry.
+This has given rise to quite a few technology solutions to help developers get their needs met, no matter the size and scale of their applications.

-Of course, Convergence is one of those technology solutions, but this post is not about selling you on Convergence.
-We think it can provide a massive amount of value to a large set of people, but it’s certainly not the best fit for everyone.
+Convergence, of course, is one of those technology solutions, and naturally our favorite.
+We think it can provide a massive amount of value to a large breadth of projects, but it’s certainly not the best fit for everyone.
 So in this guide we’re going to go into some depth about the most widely-used techologies for building real-time collaboration functionality.
 And like any good guide, we’ll start with the end in mind by asking a few high-level questions to make sure you’re building the right thing to begin with.
 So let’s dive into your project requirements so you’re able to make good technology decisions.

 There are a ton of factors to consider when planning a software project.
 Some, like the open-source vs commercial question, are common, but many are specific to realtime collaborative software.
 We’ll mainly focus on the latter.